California Forever welcomes Jim Wunderman as Head of Public Affairs – read details here

 What is the footprint of the proposed Solano Shipyard?

-The proposed site for the Solano Shipyard Complex spans approximately 1,400 acres of contiguous, industrially-zoned land, making it one of the largest undeveloped, industrial-zoned waterfront properties on the West Coast.
+The proposed site for the Solano Shipyard Complex spans over 1,200 acres of contiguous, industrially-zoned land, making it one of the largest undeveloped, industrial-zoned waterfront properties on the West Coast.
 Designated for maritime industrial use since 1989, the site will accommodate a full-scale, next-generation shipyard and maritime logistics hub.

 While the final shipyard footprint will be refined through phased development, the available land area exceeds the total size of many of the nation’s most significant shipbuilding and maintenance facilities, including: